Ki announces Swansea exit after relegation

+Ki Sung-yueng has announced he will leave Swansea City when his contract expires at the end of June.

-The South Korea international, who became Swansea's record signing when he joined from Celtic for £5.5million in 2012, confirmed his departure a day after the club was relegated from the Premier League.
+The South Korea international, who became Swansea's record signing when he joined from Celtic for £5.5million in 2012, confirmed his departure a day after the club were relegated from the Premier League.

-Ki has been linked with a switch to Serie A giant AC Milan and was named in Shin Tae-yong's preliminary 28 man squad for the World Cup in Russia.
+Ki has been linked with a switch to Serie A giants AC Milan and was named in Shin Tae-yong's preliminary 28-man squad for the World Cup in Russia on Monday.

+"It was a great privilege to play for Swansea for five years," Ki wrote on Instagram.

 "[In the] last couple of years personally I felt sorry to the fans about our inconsistent performances on the pitch and really feel frustrated and disappointed about what happened to us [on Sunday], but I believe Swansea will come back stronger and will find the philosophy of Swansea Football Club for the fans.